Northern Dimension Partnership in Public Health and Social Wellbeing (NDPHS)

 - World Health Organization (WHO)

 The NDPHS is the coordinator of the policy area “health” in the EU Strategy for the Baltic Sea Region.

 The Partnership has a two-member secretariat in Stockholm.
 The activities are coordinated by the Committee of Senior Representatives (CSR), which meets twice a year.
 At the political level, the activities are steered by the ministerial Partnership Annual Conference (PAC).

-The core of the partnership includes following expert groups which were agreed when the new strategy was adopted in 2015:
+The core of the partnership includes seven expert groups focusing on the following topics:

-Finland is responsible for coordinating two expert groups: HIV & tuberculosis and Occupational safety and health.
+Finland is responsible for coordinating two expert groups: HIV, tuberculosis and associated infections and Occupational safety and health.

 A joint flagship project on healthy ageing is in the planning phase in co-operation of all the expert groups.

 An evaluation of the NDPHS financed by the EU is in process and its results will serve as a basis information for the new NDPHS strategy for the years beginning in the year 2021.